 During other times of the year, seasonal effects - thunder and lightening storms in the spring, occasional fog in the fall, snow in the winter - may give you the best photo opportunities of all.

-Location: 800 Boylston Street (but you can also enter from Huntington Avenue), Back Bay, Boston
+- Location: 800 Boylston Street ( you can also enter from Huntington Avenue), Back Bay neighborhood, Boston

 Let's say you just want to enjoy spectacular views but you don't want to listen to an audiotape pointing out various Boston sights nor do you want to peer through telescopes.